Neutrollized/hashiconf2023-hug-demo/README.md

 An optional (easier) approach is to provision *both* Nomad clusters in separate regions within a Google Cloud VPC.
 Subnets within the same Google VPC can communicate internally regardless of region (this is not the case with AWS and Azure).

-## CA & SSL certs (highly recommended)
+### CA & SSL certs (highly recommended)
-This is an optional step if you wan to try out [Consul Connect](https://developer.hashicorp.com/consul/docs/connect)'s features.
+This is an optional step if you want to try out [Consul Connect](https://developer.hashicorp.com/consul/docs/connect)'s features.
 Consul Connect is a service mesh and hence you will need certs for the mTLS piece.
 I personally hate having to deal with (generating) certs, but luckily the ability create certs easily built into the [Consul](https://developer.hashicorp.com/consul/commands/tls) and [Nomad](https://developer.hashicorp.com/nomad/docs/commands/tls) binaries.
 This is the approach I will be taking, but if you wish to generate certs the hard way, here's a link to my co-presenter, [Jacob Mammoliti's Nomad the Hard Way](https://github.com/jacobmammoliti/nomad-the-hard-way/blob/main/docs/04-certificate-authority.md) repo.

 ### Consul
 #### CA certs